cht11/OSEAF/README.md

-# BAFMA-Dynamic-and-Static-Black-box-Adversarial-Attack-Framework-Based-on-Malware-Architecture
+# OSEAF: A Robust One-Shot Environment-Aware Framework for Malware Detection Evasion
-Code framework and Partial experimental data of paper: BAFMA:Dynamic and Static Black-box Adversarial Attack Framework Based on Malware Architecture
+Code framework and Partial experimental data of paper: OSEAF: A Robust One-Shot Environment-Aware Framework for Malware Detection Evasion